Profile

 Publications

 Manzo, Whitney Ross.
 “Including LGBTQ Politics at a Historically Women’s College” in Teaching LGBTQ Politics, eds.
 Edward Kammerer, R.G.
 Cravens, and Erin Mayo-Adam.
-Albany, NY: SUNY Press, forthcoming.
+Albany, NY: SUNY Press, 2025.

 Bitzer, J. Michael, Christopher Cooper, Whitney Ross Manzo, and Susan Roberts.
 “Growing and Distinct: The Unaffiliated Voter as Unmoored Voter.”
 Social Science Quarterly 103, no. 7 (2022).